Mintbase/templates/README.md

 ### Starter Templates

-`PS: we not officially supporting create-react-app due to many issues it has with packages used for crypto dapps.
-Also isnt recommended by React Team.
-If you want a SPA project we recommend React Vite.`
+`Disclaimer: We do not officially support create-react-app due to numerous issues with packages used for crypto dApps.
+Additionally, it is not recommended by the React Team.
+For a SPA project, we recommend using React Vite.`

 | Template | Demo |
 |--|--|